scrtdd

 Type: double

-Minimum ratio between event-station to inter-event distance allowed.
-Phases belonging to stations not satisfying this condition will not be used.
-Default is 5.
+Minimum ratio between the event-station distance and the inter-event distance.
+Phases from stations not satisfying this condition will not be used.
+Default is 3.

 profile.$name.doubleDifferenceSystem.phaseFiltering.minStationDistance